lalrpop/lalrpop/doc/src/tutorial/004_controlling_lexer.md

 Here I've written the regular expression `r\w+`.
-However, if you check out the [docs for regex](https://docs.rs/regex), you'll see that `\w` is defined to match alphabetic characteres but also digits.
+However, if you check out the [docs for regex](https://docs.rs/regex), you'll see that `\w` is defined to match alphabetic characters but also digits.
 So there is actually an ambiguity here: if we have something like `123`, it could be considered to match either `r"[0-9]+"` **or** `r"\w+"`.
 If you try this grammar, you'll find that LALRPOP helpfully reports an